How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 I love to watch the busy eco system at work – so many butterflies, bees, ladybirds and naturally healthy plants.
 Is there anything better?

 First to burst into a blaze of colour were the poppies.
 I just love this ‘Falling in Love’ mix from Sarah Raven – salmon pinks, bright corals and whites with subtle blush edges.
-I would take a cup of tea up there in the early morning and enjoy watching the bees and insects busily flying in and out of them.
+I’d take a cup of tea up there in the early morning and enjoy watching the bees and insects busily flying in and out of them.
 I didn’t find the poppies lasted well as cut flowers, however.
 Who knew that searing the cut end would make all the difference?
 Well, I do now!
 (See Sarah Diligent’s expert tips below for more info on how I hope to put this right next year!).

 Soon the cosmos plants had grown tall and full of pretty flowers.
 Cosmos Purity is the perfect white cottage garden flower.
 It keeps going and going and the flowers last well when cut.
 I think my favourite, though, were the Cupcake Blush variety.
 The bees certainly thought so and I just loved their pretty shape and subtle pale colours.
 I cannot believe just how much these beautiful plants have given – and still continue to give!